-- 8.1 This policy is monitored on a regular basis by the headteacher, who reports to governors about the effectiveness of the policy on request. - 8.2 This anti-bullying policy is the governors' responsibility and they review its effectiveness annually.
-They do this by discussion with the headteacher.
-Governors analyse information with regard to gender, age and ethnic background of all children involved in bullying incidents.
+Monito oring an d review This policy is monitored on a regular basis by the headteacher, who reports to governors about the eness of the policy on request.
+1 this by c This anti-bullying policy is the governors' responsibility and they review its effectiveness annually.
+They do discussion with the headteacher.
+Governors analyse information with regard to gender, age and ethnic und of all children involved in bullying incidents.